shreyamNewt/Docker/Docker Basic Commands1.md

 ******

 #### VOLUME
-**Description** : `VOLUME` instruction creates a mount point with the specified name and marks it as holding externally mounted volumes from native host or other containers.
+**Description** : `VOLUME` instruction creates a mount point with the specified name and can be used to share between multiple Dockers and also with docker running machine.

 **Example** : `VOLUME /myvol`
 ******